 - Vehicle: The quality, cost, type, and age of the car you drive plays a role in your rates.
 Someone with a fancy new red sports car will probably pay a lot more than a similar driver with a boring 10-year-old sedan.

-What to do if I can’t afford car insurance?
+What should I do if I can’t afford car insurance?

 Why can’t my car be insured?